 - Email: email@example.com

+Howdy!
 My name is Avery Wong, and I'm absolutely PUMPED to bike to Alaska with such an inspiring 2024 team.
-I'm a freshman majoring in Neuroscience and Plan II, and while I may not know exactly what to do upon graduation, I am determined to use my time at UT to explore my passions.
+I'm a sophomore majoring in Plan II, and while I may not know exactly what to do upon graduation, I am determined to use my time at UT to explore my passions.

 Besides my involvement with UT-student orgs, you can find me screaming my head off on Saturdays @ DKR, jogging with my friends around Austin, or reading a book on the tower lawn.
-I’m blessed and excited to get to know the Texas 4000 community throughout the next 18 months, and I cannot wait to grow alongside this team!
+I thank God for giving me an able-body, with strength that can bike to Alaska.
+The 2024 team is my newfound family, and I cannot wait for us to fight cancer every mile!

 Why I Ride